ekoontz/kfjc-popup-player/README.md

 the player's HTML and javascript from making requests to KFJC's audio servers.
-Running a local web server allows you to make all requests to this local web server, and this web server can then proxy requests from your browser to netcast.kfjc.org, where the content (streaming audio or archived audio) is.
+Running a local web server allows you to make all requests to this local web server, and this web server can then proxy requests from your browser to netcast.kfjc.org, where the content (streaming or archived audio) is.

 ## nginx